All information about the Citi Prestige® Card has been collected independently by CreditCards.com and has not been reviewed by the issuer.

 Who should skip?
 Someone who doesn’t stay at Hyatt properties often won’t find much value in this card.
 Another hotel branded card or a more general travel card would be a better fit.

-Read our World of Hyatt Credit Card review.
+Read our World of Hyatt Credit Card review or jump back to this card’s offer details.

 Marriott Bonvoy Brilliant™ American Express® Card: Best for luxury Marriott travelers